code-red-Marshall/Data-Science---BCG-X--Forage/README.md

 # Usage:
 - Follow the readme.md
 - The py notebooks for all the tasks are mentioned.
 For task 3 and task 4, we have one jupyter file by the name "Feature_engineering_and_modelling_BCG"
+- data_with_predictions.csv has the churn prediction column along with the churn prediction percentage column.

 # Contributions:
 Feel free to fork this repository, make changes or improvements, and create pull requests.
 We appreciate your contributions!